Now That's What I Call Music!: Mexico

-Now has also been seen in Mexico, with at least ten releases.
+Now has also been seen in Mexico, with ten releases.
 The track listings on the Mexican albums are only slightly different from those of the Argentine ones.

 United States

 The series of Now albums was brought to the United States in 1998 by Bob Mercer.
-The last album in the series, Now That's What I Call Music!
-90, was released on May 3, 2024.
+The last physical album in the series was, Now That's What I Call Music!
+90, which was released on May 3, 2024.

 Collectively, the Now compilations sold extremely well in the U.S. Each of the first 29 volumes received at least a platinum certification, and 18 albums from the series have reached number one on the Billboard 200 albums chart, more than any individual recording artist except the Beatles.
 However, more recent releases have not sold as well, with Now That's What I Call Music!
 77 selling only an estimated 7,500 copies in its first week, compared to the 621,000 copies Now!
 7 sold in its debut week in July 2001.

 The most successful album in the series to date is Now That's What I Call Music!
 5, which was certified 4× Platinum by the RIAA in 2000.
 Since the fourth volume, Jeff Moskow was the album compiler.

 Various "special edition" Now! albums were also released, such as Now Esto Es Musica!
 Latino, Now That's What I Call Motown, and Now That's What I Call the 1990s.
 Since the release of Volume 32 in 2009, albums included bonus "Now What's Next" tracks by not-yet-fully-established artists at the expense of additional hit songs.
 The 2020s saw the Now brand being introduced to streaming services such as Spotify.

 Oceania

 Australia

-The Australian series is a single disc edition and began in 2002, as a replacement for the long-running 100% Hits brand.
+The Australian series trialed in 1987 as Now That's What I Call Music 1 on Vinyl and Cassette tape the second was a single disc edition titles Now 01 hot 30 and released in 2002, as a replacement for the long-running 100% Hits brand.
 The series is a joint venture between EMI Music Australia and Warner Music Australia.

 Now 01 appeared in July of that year, followed by Now 02 in time for Christmas 2002.
 2003's Now 03 came with a bonus DVD; the first standalone DVD release (Now Vision 2004) appeared the following year.

 Now 08 was the last of this series however a second series took over this time with seasons instead of volumes for example Now Winter 2005, Now Spring 2005.
 Now Summer 2014 was the last in the second series, on the third series the season was dropped and instead the year and volume is used for example Now 2014 Vol.1, Now 2019 Vol.1 was the last in the series.